Ruyi-Liu/RNN-NICE/README.md

 The Jupyter notebook contains the code for the model, data preprocessing and data loading, the large scale data reproducing steps and the final causal effect estimation.

-The R code for generating the simulated data is included in the gfoRmula.
+The baseline R package method is included in the gfoRmula.